libp2p/specs/ROADMAP.md

 ### 🕸 Unprecedented global connectivity

+**Status**: In progress

 **What?** A DHT crawl measurements (Nov 22nd 2019) showed that out of 4344 peers, 2754 were undialable (\~63%).
 This evidence correlates with feedback from the IPFS and Filecoin teams.

-We need to implement additional mechanisms for Firewall and NAT traversal to have the highest probability of being able to establish a direct connections.
+We need to implement additional mechanisms for Firewall and NAT traversal to have the highest probability of being able to establish a direct connection.
 Mechanisms we wish to add include:

 - Project Flare stack (via *Circuit Relay v2*, *Direct Connection Upgrade